 Firstly, let me narrow down exactly which period I’m talking about as things could get muddled and – as someone who used to alphabetise his vinyl collection and order his CDs across two 180cm Ikea Billy cabinets - structure and order in music are important to me.

 The beginning of Britpop was in 1992 when Blur launched their non-album single Popscene onto an uncaring world.
 Popscene wasn’t ‘baggy’ or ‘Madchester’ or ‘grunge’ or even 'Shoe-Gazing'; it was something noticeably different.
 Blur spelt this out further the next year pushing the single ‘For Tomorrow’ from their album ‘Modern Life is Rubbish’.
-They were all Doc Martens, dog racing and Kink’s style whimsy.
+They were all about Doc Martens, dog racing and Kink’s style whimsy.
 Britpop was born.* So 1993 is our start.

 And the end?
 Well, it would be a neat book end to close Britpop down with Blur’s 1997 back to basics Blur album.
 By that time, Tony Blair and New Labour were in power and Cool Britannia was already a jaded concept.
 It had run its course and was now just embarrassing.

 Probably though the actual end came the summer before when Oasis played their two huge Knebworth gigs.
 Britpop couldn’t get any bigger.
 There was nowhere else to go.** It seemed a celebration but also a fin de siècle party for a lost age.
-A final round before time was called.
+A final round of drinks before time was called.